UCF Knights: Football

 UCF fielded an official varsity football team for the first time in 1979, under head coach Don Jonas.
 Since then, the Knights have played in six bowl games, won six conference championships, produced 2 All-Americans, and two first-round draft picks.
 UCF has had some measure of success in football in its short NCAA history.
 It is the alma mater for NFL stars Brandon Marshall, Daunte Culpepper, Asante Samuel, Leger Douzable, and Bruce Miller among others.
 While UCF football can be traced back to its days as an NCAA Division III team under Jonas, it quickly moved up to Division II in 1982, and Division I-AA in 1990, finally matching the rest of its sports programs.
 In 1996, the program made its final ascension into Division I-A, now known as the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA).
-UCF football plays as a member of The American, where it has been a member since the 2013 season.
+UCF football plays as a member of the Big 12, where it has been a member since the 2023 season.
 The Knights play their home games at FBC Mortgage Stadium, the team's home field since 2007.

 The Knights' most prominent historical football rivals are conference foes East Carolina and Tulsa, and former Conference USA rival Marshall.
 UCF's current main rival is in-state conference foe South Florida.
 For the beginning of the rivalry's existence, it was an inter-conference contest when South Florida was in the Big East and UCF in C-USA.
 Both schools are now members of the American Athletic Conference and play on Black Friday each year.

 Since beginning play in 1979, the Knights have won three conference championships and four conference division titles.
 UCF won the C-USA East Division in 2005, 2007, 2010 and 2012, winning the conference championship game in 2007 and 2010.
 The Knights were also champions of The American in 2013.
 Before ascending to the FBS, UCF was a leading program in Division I-AA in the early 1990s.
 In 1990, UCF became the first school in history to qualify for the I-AA playoffs in its first season of eligibility.
 The Knights once again made the postseason in 1993, and were selected as the preseason No. 1 to start the 1994 season.